Editorial Style Guide

 U

-University of California San Diego: University of California San Diego recently rebranded and no longer includes a comma after “California.”
-Always spell out on first reference.
-Please use “UCSD” on subsequent references.
+University of California San Diego: University of California San Diego does not have a comma after “California.”
+Spell out on first reference.
+Use “UCSD” on subsequent references.

 University of California: Use full name on first reference, “University of California, Campus Name” ("University of California, Davis"; "University of California, Santa Barbara").
-Please use the following short forms in subsequent references:
+Use the following short forms in subsequent references:

 University Police: See San Diego State University Police Department.

 University Senate: The University Senate is a delegate assembly at SDSU that represents university faculty, administration, students and staff, sets educational policy and advises the president.
 It is headed by a chair.
-Avoid the use of “Faculty Senate,” given the broad representation.
+Do not use “Faculty Senate,” given the broad representation.

 For a more detailed description, consult the Senate Constitution, known as the policy file.
 The corresponding CSU body is the Academic Senate.